 Started in 1944, Seventeen was America’s first magazine geared towards a teenage audience.
 At first, Seventeen focused on inspiring teenage girls to become model workers and citizens.
 However, soon after its debut, the magazine took a more fashion and romance oriented approach with its material, while still promoting self-confidence in young women.

 Hearst Communications was in the market for a reliable technology partner to help rethink how digital magazines are published and consumed in the 21st Century.
 The goal of the project was to increase engagement across multiple platforms and boost magazine subscriptions.

-Drive subscriptions to Hearst's “Seventeen” Magazine through an engaging iOS application loaded with access to Hearst's proprietary CMS and over 2 dozen other content sources.
+To increase subscriptions to Hearst's Seventeen magazine, Dom & Tom worked to create an engaging iOS application loaded with content from not only from Hearst's proprietary Content Management System but over two dozen other content sources.

-Dom & Tom’s app development team integrated Hearst’s custom CMS and API services to feed the content stream of the iOS application.
+Dom & Tom’s app development team integrated Hearst’s custom CMS and API services to feed the content stream to the iOS application.

 Following the launch of the Seventeen app, the print magazine saw a significant increase in subscriptions and a large spike in audience engagement.
 Seventeen enjoyed an explosion of social media buzz and new readership, creating new ad revenue streams and channels for its parent company, Hearst Communications, Inc. The Seventeen app has had a direct and immense influence on how Hearst creates magazine apps going forward.